Royals vs. Orioles Player Props Betting Odds

 Rutschman Stats

-- Rutschman has five doubles, four home runs, 25 walks and 18 RBI (34 total hits).
+- Rutschman has 35 hits with five doubles, four home runs, 25 walks and 18 RBI.

-- Rutschman has hit safely in three games in a row.
-During his last five outings he is hitting .500 with three doubles, three walks and two RBI.
+- Rutschman will look for his fifth straight game with a hit in this contest.
+In his last five games he is batting .444 with three doubles, three walks and an RBI.

 Rutschman Recent Games